Raqqa ware: Historiography

 The original state-sponsored excavations at Raqqa were underfunded and hard to protect from looters and salesmen.
 Some Circassians, refugees fleeing religious persecution from Caucasus in 1905 resettled just west of Raqqa.
 There are many reports of both locals and Circassians looting the cite, conducting illegal excavations, and openly selling the unearthed materials to tourists.
 Because of this, some antique businesses directly sourced ceramics from illegal excavations.
 As a byproduct of this illegal trade, many objects originally sold to tourists and now housed in private collections and museums today have vague provenances that lack documentation.

-Though universally referred to as "Raqqa Ware," the pottery discovered in Raqqa was not unique to the site, and the style was by no means limited to that city.
-Wasters – discarded and unsellable ceramics that were damaged during production – were discovered in excavations at Balis, Syria, indicating that the site was a location of Raqqa Ware production.
-"Raqqa Ware" can refer to pottery that is not unique to Raqqa.
+"Raqqa ware" can refer to pottery that is not unique to Raqqa.
+Though universally referred to as "Raqqa ware", the pottery discovered in Raqqa was not unique to the site, and the style was by no means limited to that city.
+Wasters – discarded and unsellable ceramics that were damaged during production – were discovered in excavations at Balis, Syria, indicating that the site was a location of Raqqa ware production.